-As the market demand for the Group's AMR maintenance services which is performed and based on narrowband products decreased following the transition of market demand from narrowband to broadband technology, the Group disposed two vehicles.
-Therefore, the vehicle utilization rate has dropped as compared to 2021, resulting in the decrease in emission of exhaust gases.
-For the year ended 31 December 2022, the Group's vehicle exhaust gases emission was as follows:
+The Group estimates that there will be a trend of decrease in market demand for the Group's AMR maintenance services which is performed and based on narrowband products following the transition of market demand from narrowband to broadband technology, the Group therefore had disposal of as well as reduced utilization of its motor vehicles which were involved in the performance of AMR maintenance services.
+Therefore, the vehicle utilization rate has dropped as compared to 2022, resulting in the decrease in emission of exhaust gases.
+For the year ended 31 December 2023, the Group's vehicle exhaust gases emission was as follows:

-Types of Emission Unit 2022 2021
+Types of Emission Unit 2023 2022

-Sulphur oxides Tonnes 0.0002 0.0003
+Sulphur oxides Tonnes 0.0002 0.0002

-Nitrogen oxides Tonnes 0.0106 0.0122
+Nitrogen oxides Tonnes 0.0076 0.0106

-Particulate Matters Tonnes 0.0008 0.0009
+Particulate Matters Tonnes 0.0006 0.0008